Originate/create-originate-app/README.md

-`npx github:Originate/create-originate-app [app name]` to get started.
-This project is designed to make it easy to set up a single-page React app.
-TypeScript types shared between the frontend and backend workspaces ensure the two codebases agree on the shape of data-access objects.
-There are some other niceties too, like React Fast Refresh.
+This project is designed to make it easy to set up a single-page React app!

 ----